q-centrix/style-guides/ruby/README.md

         ```
 2. `.rubocop.yml`
     1. Update the url you are inheriting from.
 This should match the url in your `codeclimate.yml`
-3. Make sure your `Gemfile` specifies the same version of rubocop as the config you are using.
+3. Make sure your `Gemfile` or `gemspec` specifies the same version of rubocop as the config you are using.